Reginleif88/reginleif_lab/docs/Project-8-Multi-Site-Active-Directory.md

 Set-TimeZone -Id "Romance Standard Time"
 ```

+> [!WARNING]
-> **Proxmox Time Sync Warning:** Windows expects the hardware clock (RTC) to use local time, but Proxmox defaults to UTC.
+> Windows expects the hardware clock (RTC) to use local time, but Proxmox defaults to UTC.
 This mismatch causes Kerberos time skew errors, breaking RDP and domain authentication.
 Additionally, the QEMU Guest Agent can interfere with Windows time synchronization.
 On your **Proxmox host**, enable local time for all Windows VMs:
 >
 > ```bash
+> # [Proxmox Host]
 > # Replace VMID with your VM ID (e.g., 100)
 > qm set VMID -localtime 1
 > ```